noah-guillory/resume.md/resume.md

 04/2020 - 09/2021 | Remote, US

-- Developed features for E-Commerce applications to assist customers in finding ideal items for purchase, improving customer conversions by 15%.
+- Developed features for E-Commerce applications to assist customers in finding storage units facilities which best suited their needs, improving customer conversions by 15%.
-- Onboarded third-party codebase into our infrastructure, setting up CI/CD pipelines and ensuring that it met our quality bar.
+- Onboarded third-party codebase into the company's build infrastructure, setting up CI/CD pipelines while ensuring company quality standards were met.
-- Created new data-syncing mechanism for our website builder application, decreasing the amount of operational load by 50% and increasing the the speed of data sync by 30%
+- Created new data-syncing mechanism for the website builder application, decreasing the amount of operational load by 50% and increasing the the speed of data sync by 30%.

 **Technologies used:** JavaScript, Docker, MongoDB, PostgreSQL, ReactJS, NodeJS, AngularJS, Jenkins, AWS, Heroku